Follow Christine

 - Throbbing: You may be pressing too close to a blood vessel.

 Consistency matters more than frequency.
-Some people use the Mark daily, while others use it a few times per week.
+Some people use the Hip Hook daily, others a few times a week.
+Many find it helpful before workouts or activities.
+Follow your muscle release work with strengthening and other exercises to reinforce changes.

 Both options work, but if you had to choose one, using it before a workout is usually best.